Ollie Younger

-Oliver James Younger (born 14 November 1999) is an English professional footballer who plays as a centre back for EFL League Two club Doncaster Rovers.
+Oliver James Younger (born 14 November 1999) is an English professional footballer who plays as a centre back.
+He started his career with Burnley, where he spent time on loan at St Patrick's Athletic, before moving on to Sunderland and Doncaster Rovers.

 Career

 Early career

 He began his career with Burnley in 2007, aged 7 years old.
 He grew up a fan of the club and was a season ticket holder at the club for 15 years.
 He was in the same youth teams as England U21 international Dwight McNeil.

 Burnley

 On 10 February 2018, Younger alongside fellow youth teammate Dwight McNeil were included in Sean Dyche's first team squad for the Premier League game away to Swansea City.
 Younger signed his first professional contract with the club in April 2018, signing a 2 year deal.

 St Patrick's Athletic loan

 On 13 February 2020, the day before their first game of the season, it was announced that Younger had signed for League of Ireland Premier Division side St Patrick's Athletic on loan until 31 July.
 He made his debut in senior football in a 2–0 win away to Sligo Rovers in which Younger was sent off after receiving 2 yellow cards within 5 minutes of each other.
 His next appearance came against Cork City at Richmond Park and resulted in more bad luck for Younger as he was hospitalized after receiving 10 minutes of treatment on the pitch following an elbow to the jaw which saw him lose consciousness.
 This proved to be his last appearance for the club as the league was postponed due to the COVID-19 pandemic and did not resume until after Younger's loan spell at the club was up.